tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 We outline the following key steps in the protocol:

-- Server generates the PQC KEM Public key(pk), private key (sk) pair.
+- Server generates the PQC KEM public key(pk), private key (sk) pair.
 The server will generate the AKA challenge and sends the EAP AKA' Authentication Vector (AV).
 The server PQC KEM key pair is derived as:

 ~~~
    sk, pk = kemKeyGen()